Design, synthesis and biological evaluation of novel bergapten derivatives as potent lipid lowering agents

 Results

 Initially, 5-methoxy psoralen (bergapten) 1 as starting material was subjected to lactone ring opening in DMSO using NaOH as base yielding a trans (E) product which simultaneously undergoes alkylation at OH group in presence of methyl iodide to form trans (E)-3-(4,6-dimethoxybenzofuran-5-yl)acrylic acid 2.
 The proposed structure (2) was confirmed by spectral data analysis.
-The trans (E) behaviour of the protons of α, β-unsaturated system was depicted by the presence of two doublets at δ 6.29 and 7.81 with the coupling constant (J) of 16.04 Hz each.
+The trans (E) behaviour of the protons of alpha, beta-unsaturated system was depicted by the presence of two doublets at d 6.29 and 7.81 with the coupling constant (J) of 16.04 Hz each.
 Compound 2 under reflux conditions was allowed to react with thionyl chloride in DCM (i.e. conversion of acid to acid chloride) and the contents concentrated on rotavapor and in situ appropriate addition of various amines in DCM under dry conditions resulting in the formation of different amides (3-10) in good to excellent yields (Scheme 1).

 The target compounds 3-10 were synthesized as depicted in (Scheme 1).
 This work provides the initial report on structure activity relationship of lactone ring opened bergapten (1).

 Scheme 1: Reagents and conditions: (A) aq.
-NaOH/DMSO, CH3I, rt, 2 hours (B) SOCl2/DCM, reflux, amines
+NaOH/DMSO, CH3I, RT, 2 hours (B) SOCl2/DCM, reflux, amines

 Moderately hypertriglycerimic Swiss Albino Mice (SAM) weighing 20-28 g were used to screen the newly synthesized amide derivatives of bergapten.
 Animals (5 per group) were treated orally with 3 mg/kg/day of analogs for 6 days.
 The control animals were treated with the vehicle (0.25% carboxymethyl cellulose, 3 mL/kg) only.
 Animals were bled through retro orbital sinus on day 1 and day 6 of the experiment.
 Plasma samples were prepared and triglyceride levels were measured by using a commercial kit (Pointe Scientific, USA).
 The standard method (Reddy et al., 1999) used for calculation of percentage in the reduction of triglycerides was applied.
 Fenofibrate (30 mg/kg/day) was used as positive controls in this assay.